Eta forecast to regain tropical storm strength and affect Florida, Gulf of Mexico

 Impact to Florida and the Southeast

 Uncertainty abounds when it comes to the forecast for Florida, the Sunshine State’s brush with Eta dependent on both Eta’s strength when it moves away from Central America and how quickly its core can recover after encountering Cuba.
-Right now, it appears Eta will breeze through through the Florida Straits north of Cuba on Monday.
+Right now, it appears Eta will breeze through the Florida Straits north of Cuba on Monday.

 The National Hurricane Center is forecasting maximum winds of around 50 to 60 mph by then, but where they strike is in question.
 Eta will be arcing to the northwest around a zone of low pressure to its west.
 This would drag Eta toward southwest Florida after crossing the Keys.
 Then it would track either up Florida’s west coast or parallel to it before making a left turn further into the Gulf of Mexico.